Only have one day in Lisbon, Portugal with a “must do” list a mile long?

 Praça de Comércio is the large 18th century square in Lisbon city.
 One of the biggest in Europe.
 Overlooking the Tagus River, alfresco restaurants and cafes line the square, with the majestic Triumph Arch setting an impressive backdrop.

-This a great introduction to exploring the historical streets and attractions of the city area including the São Jorge Castle.
+This a great introduction to exploring the historic streets and attractions of the city area including the São Jorge Castle.

 Make the most of your time in Lisbon with a skip the line ticket for São Jorge Castle with an escort.
 See here for more details.